moradq/readmedeliverables.md/README.md

 For ths assignment, I'm told to show what I have learned so far as "new" learning since September 12th all the way 'till the 26th of September.
 Frankly though, I don't feel like I've learned a lot but I think not learning helps me learn more.
 Let me explain:

 ### Reflection So Far
-1. My second goal for this specific deliverable is to show any kind of new learning up until the 26th from the 12th.
+1. My second goal for this specific deliverable is to show any kind of new learning up until the 26th from the 12th of September.
 However, there was a small problem.
 Along with the API, it took me a long time to find a free course for Python.
 As it may seem, there were many Python courses but they were either behind paywalls or didn't have the units I needed so in short, I did not meet my goal this time though I hope to do so later.
 My learning plan is very vague so I decided to take the previous feedback and reformat the timeline with more specific examples and goals.
 This is the feedback that I got in between the 12th and 26th:
 - Start exploring more options and researching different websites and courses then compile them and decide.
 - Compare and contrast the sites on different units of learning and such.
 - Use certain sources and comments to tell the legitimacy of a website.